pointblue/lambda-r/README.md

 # Lambda + R script + Node.js stack for Docker

 This stack adds Rscript and some spatial libraries to a docker image for AWS Lambda.
-The default language for the image is Node.js, but the handler entry point immediately passed arguments to an R script.
+The default language for the image is Node.js, but the entry point function immediately passes arguments to an R script and returns any console output.

 ## Files